-2.2 Expectations of Study
+3.2 Expectations of Study

 Students are responsible for their own academic progress.
-Very roughly about eight hours a day should be spent on academic work, with sensible break at weekends.
+You should treat the course as a full-time job.
+You might therefore expect to work 35-40 hours per week during term.
 Oxford terms are notoriously intense, and much of each vacation will be taken up with reading and preparation, as well as the opportunity for uninterupted research time in libraries.
-It is completely normal to feel under pressure; if you find that your workload feels unsually heavy, please do contact the Course Convenor who can provide advice and point you in the direction of support.
+It is